 5App Limited (“we“, “us”, “our”) are committed to protecting and respecting your privacy.

-For the purposes of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, (“GDPR”), the Data Protection Act 2018 and any applicable national implementing laws, regulations and secondary legislation relating to the processing of personal data (together “Data Protection Law”), the data controller is 5App Limited with its registered offices at 1st Floor, 7-10 Chandos Street, London, W1G 9DQ, England .
+For the purposes of EU and UK data protection laws and any applicable implementing laws, regulations and secondary legislation relating to the processing of personal data (together “Data Protection Law”), the data controller is 5App Limited with its registered offices at 1st Floor, 7-10 Chandos Street, London, W1G 9DQ, England .